Dugan Aycock

 Dugan "Doog" Aycock (April 8, 1908 – March 23, 2001) was an American professional golfer and golf course designer.
-Aycock was a member of the PGA of America for 68 years and served as the Carolinas Section President for more than 15 years and as National Vice President (now known as District Director).
+Aycock was a member of the PGA of America for 68 years and served as the Carolinas Section President for more than 15 years and as National Vice President (now known as district director).

+Early life

 Aycock was born in Charlotte, North Carolina.

+Professional career

 In 1938, Aycock designed the Lexington Country Club and was its head professional there for 38 of the next 40 years.

 During World War II, Aycock was the special services director of his Army unit.
-He smuggled golf equipment into Italy and North Africa in a shipment of kitchen fixtures, helped rebuild golf courses there, and even organized an Army tournament.
+He smuggled golf equipment into Italy and North Africa in a shipment of kitchen fixtures, helped rebuild golf courses, and even organized an Army tournament.
 Among the players who participated were Tommy Bolt and Bobby Locke.

 To raise money for the March of Dimes campaign against polio in 1947, Aycock came up with the idea of playing golf cross-country from Lexington, North Carolina to the ninth hole at Thomasville Golf Course; a distance of about 10 miles (16 km).
 Donors were asked to contribute and guess how many strokes it would take Aycock to complete the "hole".
 He teed off from a square in downtown Lexington and was allowed to tee the ball up on every shot except those that found water or ditches.
 He had to take penalty shots on those.
 It took Aycock a total of 114 strokes to go the entire 10 miles.
 Prior to starting, he wrote on a piece of paper sealed in an envelope that he thought it would take him 115 strokes.
 The event raised more than $5,000.

-In 1957, Aycock was named national PGA Golf Professional of the Year.
-He was inducted into the Carolinas PGA Hall of Fame in 1981, the Carolinas Golf Hall of Fame in 1982, and the North Carolina Sports Hall of Fame in 1969.
 In addition to serving several terms as the PGA's vice president, he was a member of its executive committee, served on the PGA's Ryder Cup committee, and officiated at the Matches on multiple occasions.